 I worked in the technology analyst business for a long time.
 I worked with, and got to meet, a lot of great analysts.
 There are none that I have more respect for than Bob Meara from Celent.

 But a recent post on LinkedIn from Bob isn’t going to escape a little scrutiny here.
-The title of his post was The Enduring Importance of Physical Engagement in Retail Financial Services.
-In the article, Bob argues that:
+In the article, Bob argued that:

 In-person (physical) engagement will be of lasting importance in financial services for at least three reasons: 1) Most consumers rely on brick & mortar for commerce and will continue to do so; 2) Most retail deposits still take place at the branch; and 3) Most banks don’t offer a decent digital customer acquisition mechanism.

 My take: You can’t see where you’re going by looking down at your shoes.
 Let’s examine each of the reasons Bob lists.